hackborn/ghost/README.md

 ## design

 At heart it's a simple pipeline processor, where the pipeline is composed of any number of nodes run in series.
-There are currently two types of nodes: Watch, which watches a folder, and Exec, which runs a command.
+There are currently two types of nodes: Watch, which fires a message in response to changes in a folder tree; and Exec, which runs a command.
 There's an additional node called Host, which is actually an Exec node configured to automatically run and rerun the Exec command.

+Each node runs one or more gofunctions and communicates via channels.
+The graph processing is not tied to any sort of loop, since either a node will autorun once the graph is started, or nodes will be fired in response to a file change.

 ## known issues